-Figure 8 - The 800 MHz land mobile band and associated guardband

-The discussion that follows uses the 800 MHz band as an example of the types of interference that can occur.
-The private LMR band will be referred to as the "PLMR band" and the cellular public mobile band will be referred to as the "cellular band."
+Figure 8 - The 800 MHz land mobile band and associated guardband and the cellular public mobile band will be referred to as the "cellular band."
 We will discuss various approaches to guardbands to address out-of-band emissions and other types of interference.
 (While these examples are representative of interference involving cellular-type architectures, they do not encompass scenarios that may be more typical for many Federal users, such as operation of non-communications systems (e.g., radars).)